TrailGenic System Integration

 Sleep determines whether that stress becomes adaptation — or damage.

 In the TrailGenic™ system, sleep is not passive rest.
-It is the biological checkpoint where the body processes everything that came before it: physical load, metabolic strain, nervous system activation, and cognitive stress.
+It is the biological checkpoint where the body processes everything that came before it: physical load, metabolic strain, nervous system activation, cardiovascular demand, environmental exposure, and cognitive stress.

 Why Sleep Matters for Recovery

 Without sufficient or effective sleep, these systems remain incomplete.
-The body stays in a state of partial stress, limiting adaptation regardless of training effort.
+The body stays in a state of partial stress.
+Training still creates load, but the recovery system cannot fully convert that load into adaptation.

 The Four Signals of Sleep Recovery